 by Jessica Ackerman on Apr 27, 2012

 When many people think of laying Self-Adhesive Vinyl Floor tiles they envision beginning in a corner, peeling back the paper, and sticking tiles to existing flooring until reaching the other side of the room.
 Laying self-adhesive vinyl tiles is easy, but this is not the way to achieve professional looking results.
-It is possible to save money by installing self-adhesive vinyl floor tiles, but the way in which they are laid is important not only for the quality of the finished appearance, but also to help extend the life of the flooring.
+It is possible to save money by installing self-adhesive vinyl floor tiles, but how they are laid is important not only for the quality of the finished appearance but also to help extend the life of the flooring.

 Consider the following tips and advice before installing self-adhesive vinyl floor tiles.
 With a few simple tips and easy installation tricks, it is possible to turn an ordinary do-it-yourself project into a professional looking job that will add practicality and long-lasting style to the home.
 Best of all, you will save money hundreds of dollars over professionally installed flooring.

 To lay self-adhesive vinyl floor tiles you will need a powdered chalk snap line, a sharp utility knife, a metal straightedge and square, a tape measure, a sharpened pencil, a kitchen rolling pin or a vinyl tile roller, and knee pads for comfort.
 You will also require enough self-adhesive vinyl floor tiles to complete the job, plus several extras to store in case any of the tiles are ever damaged and require replacement.